Chak people: History

 By the mid-13th century, the Saks had diverged from the Kadu people, who now reside in northwestern Myanmar's Sagaing Region.
 The Chaks entered the Chittagong Hill Tracts in the 14th century after their kingdom was overrun by the Arakanese.
 Despite this, there are still Chaks living in Arakan.

 Thet people

 The Chak people are called Thet (သက်) in Myanmar.
 They are considered a subgroup of the Rakhine people under Myanmar's 1982 ethnicity law.
-According to the Joshua Project and Asia Harvest evangelical groups, the population ranges from 5,000 to 29,000.
-However, community leaders claimed to Arakanese regional media that there were nearly 6,000 ethnic Thet in Myanmar with 3,000-4,000 in Rakhine State alone.
+According to Arakanese regional media organisations, that there were nearly 6,000 ethnic Thet in Myanmar with 3,000-4,000 in Rakhine State alone.